ogdenpm/intel80tools/Doc/IntelSrc.md

 A key issue with the libraries is that some of them were build using compilers that are not in the public domain.
 Indeed some may have been built using internal pre-release compilers.
 As a result is not possible to build all of the libraries exactly, although in principle equivalent versions could be built in assembler, using the asm80x wrapper to enable long variable names.

-When originally reverse engineered some of tools I now have were not available, so some of the verification reports and ignores the differences.

-Some examples of differences are
+Note, some of the verification reports ignore differences.
+This because I had not developed the tools to work around the issues, when I originally undertook the reverse engineering.

-- cusp2.lib, was compiled with plm80 v1.0 which inlines some of the plm80 library functions and generates different code.
+- cusp2.lib, was compiled with plm80 v1.0 which in-lines some of the plm80 library functions and generates different code.
-- For module MONITOR, the compiler despite claiming to be V3.1, generated sub-optimal code, so I suspect was compiled using an internal version.
+- For module MONITOR, the compiler despite claiming to be V3.1, generated sub-optimal code, so I suspect it was compiled using an internal version.
 - Several of the libraries are not identical despite all of the object modules in them being so.
 This appears to be due to a bug in the Intel librarian used, in that the dictionary locations are not all normalised e.g. block:sector 24H:00 is 23H:80H.

 ------

 ```
-Updated by Mark Ogden 1-Oct-2020
+Updated by Mark Ogden 21-Oct-2020
 ```